mubanjs/muban/STATUS.md

 + read prop from json script
 + read prop from reactive (parent) source
 + Access the props of a child component to reads its initial state
++ Make difference between required/optional input, or the resolved prop is missing a value (possible being undefined)

 **Todo**
 - Add (better) parsing and typing of non-primitive props (Arrays of strings, Objects) (Potentially